muppet9010/Factorio-Single-Train-Unit/README.md

 - Proper modified graphics to account for the changes.
 - A fluid tanker version.
 - Coloring of the unit.
-- If players inventory is full when the unit is mined.

 Limitations
 ================